Encode-guidelines/guidelines/CONTRIBUTING.md

  4. you can also put Word documents in the [ENCODE common drive](https://drive.google.com/drive/folders/1zrehnzzbwKl4cjvHnlZ1MhNbF_Xt4Ym7) and then it will be converted by the current editor of the Guidelines (currently after the 7/8).

-## Content:
+## Content

 The ENCODE guidelines are conceived as a companion resource to the ENCODE open online course, published ond DARIAH teach, and to the ENCODE Database.
 They are conceived as a more dynamic and updated reference resource, presenting a more systematic list of resources for digital methodes in the study of ancient writing cultures and for the learning and teaching of them.
 The educational focus is the distinctive character of this resource, as it was of the [ENCODE project](https://site.unibo.it/encode/en), which constitutes their background.
 Resources are here presented which teachers and learners approaching digital methodes in the study of ancient writing cultures should become familiar with or, at the very least, know the existence of.

-### Structure

 Resources have been divided in the following sections, reflected by the structure of the website:

+### Corpus and database creation
-##Corpus and database creation: resources are listed which are useful to create, work with, store, publish and disseminate databases (with particular regard for the creation of textual corpora of ancient languages).
+Resources are listed which are useful to create, work with, store, publish and disseminate databases (with particular regard for the creation of textual corpora of ancient languages).
 At the moment it comprises the following pages/documents:

 - [Creation](https://github.com/Encode-guidelines/guidelines/blob/gh-pages/docs/corpus_db.md)
 - [Publication](https://github.com/Encode-guidelines/guidelines/blob/gh-pages/docs/db_publication.md)